isar/hive/README.md

 ### Watch changes

 You can watch a box for changes.
-This will emit a `BoxEvent` every time an entry in the box is being changed or deleted.
+A `BoxEvent` will be emitted every time an entry in the box is being changed or deleted.

 ```dart
 var subscription = box.watch().listen(